-Systems within cities are subject to exogenous shocks and stresses, that can originate in immediate hinterlands or in places around the world with which cities are telecoupled (Dodman et al., 2017; Bai et al., 2018).
+Systems within cities are subject to exogenous shocks and stresses that can originate in immediate hinterlands or in places around the world with which cities are telecoupled (Dodman et al., 2017; Bai et al., 2018).
 Indeed, political upheaval, social unrest, economic crisis and environmental catastrophe can reverberate in cities around the world.
 Most recently, Covid-19 demonstrated how quickly localised epidemics can become global pandemics and in addition to its impacts on health, the prolonged interruption of supply and demand for many goods heralds a looming global economic crisis.
 City-based interest groups seek to limit their exposure to exogenous risks, but as Covid-19 demonstrates, it is impossible to mitigate risk completely (De Groot and Lemanski, 2020).
 Many economic, social, environmental and political shocks and stresses constitute push factors that increase rural-to-urban migration.
-City systems therefore must be adaptable enough to accommodate increased demand from rural migrants (or reduced demand from urban citizens returning to rural areas), sometimes at very short notice, as a result of conflict or natural disasters, and/or for brief periods (for example, daily commuters and seasonal migrants).
+City systems therefore must be adaptable enough to accommodate increased demand from rural 89 contingent nature of systems and understanding extant social and political relations that shape them, it is possible to identify the interplay among systems and anticipate the likelihood that an intervention will result in intersystem impacts or provoke a conflict.